Adapters

 Zero-setup storage for development and small-scale production.

 SQLite runs in-process with no external dependencies.
-Perfect for local development, testing, and applications that don’t need distributed workers.
+Perfect for local development, testing, and single-server deployments.

 • Embedded applications